-3.7 Prior to the School Quality Committee meeting convened to consider the course for approval, the Course Proposer nominates appropriate external subject advisers to participate in the approval process.
+- 3.7 Prior to the School Quality Committee meeting convened to consider the course for approval, the Course Proposer nominates appropriate external subject advisers to participate in the approval process.
 Two external advisers are required, but this number can be increased, if appropriate, at the discretion of the Chair of the School Quality Committee.
-Where a substantive amount of distance or blended learning is included, at least one of the external advisers should have experience of distance learning provision.

-- 3.8 The suitability of the external advisers will be determined by the Chair of the School Quality Committee subject to the following criteria: - 3.8.1 The depth of subject knowledge. - 3.8.2 The relevance of subject knowledge. - 3.8.3 Prior experience of teaching on courses at the same level or above; and experience of distance or blended learning provision where appropriate. - 3.8.4 Impartiality (the nominee should not have any formal links with UEL during the last five years as a former member of staff or the last three years as an external examiner). - 3.8.5 Professional expertise (for vocational courses, at least one of the advisers should be a 'practitioner' drawn from a relevant business or professional background). - 3.9 It is unlikely that any single nominee will meet all the above requirements.
+Where a substantive amount of distance or blended learning is included, at least one of the external advisers should have experience of distance learning provision. - 3.8 The suitability of the external advisers will be determined by the Chair of the School Quality Committee subject to the following criteria: - 3.8.1 The depth of subject knowledge. - 3.8.2 The relevance of subject knowledge. - 3.8.3 Prior experience of teaching on courses at the same level or above; and experience of distance or blended learning provision where appropriate. - 3.8.4 Impartiality (the nominee should not have any formal links with UEL during the last five years as a former member of staff or the last three years as an external examiner). - 3.8.5 Professional expertise (for vocational courses, at least one of the advisers should be a 'practitioner' drawn from a relevant business or professional background). - 3.8.6 External Advisors should be drawn from a variety of contexts.
+While it is permissible to use the same advisor for several approvals, efforts should be made to periodically seek fresh perspectives by appointing advisors that have not been used before. - 3.9 It is unlikely that any single nominee will meet all the above requirements.
 In making judgments about the suitability of the proposed external subject advisers, the Chair will need to consider the overall balance of expertise presented by the external advisers.
 The Chair may reject a nominee or require the Course Proposer to nominate additional external subject advisers in order to ensure a balance of expert advice. - 3.10 The external adviser should receive a copy of all documentation detailed below and be asked to comment on the extent to which the documentation meets the UEL Quality Criteria. - 3.11 Normally, comments from external advisers will be sought by correspondence and presented to a full meeting of the School Quality Committee.
 There is no requirement that external advisers attend a committee meeting but, at the discretion of the School Quality Committee, external advisers may be invited to attend a meeting (remotely or in person) in order to contribute to the discussion.

 Where an external adviser has not attended the meeting, the Course Proposer will formally notify the external adviser of the outcome of the process.